TeddyRandby/PoeppelmanAPI/README.md

 from a game with these specifications.
 All the properties in the gameQuery object are necessary, and the request will not work without them.

+RecTeam_RecToStartGame, SecondHalf, and CapOn should all be a "1" if true, and a "0" if false.

+OLE_Rate means Offensive Line Efficiency, and can be either "0.7" or "0.63".
+This typically corresponds to men's and women's play respectively, but whichever is more appropriate to the game at hand is what should be applied.

+Another note is that its important that all the values are strings, and not the integer 1 or 77.

+The data is only simulated until 85min (Time_StartofSim) - values above that will not return anything.